25CN-NBOH: Effects

-Additional in vivo investigations with this ligand has emerged.
-Chronic administration in mice lead to desensitization of the 5-HT2AR (measured via HTR) and increased startle amplitude whereas it does not effect reversal learning in mice.
+Chronic administration in mice lead to desensitization of the serotonin 5-HT_{2A} receptor (measured via HTR) and increased startle amplitude whereas it does not effect reversal learning in mice.
 25CN-NBOH was shown to increase the production of CTGF in chondrocytes.
-In rats, 25CN-NBOH induce a reduction in conditioned fear that was countered by pretreatment with 5-HT2AR inverse agonist MDL100907.
+In rats, 25CN-NBOH induce a reduction in conditioned fear that was countered by pretreatment with the serotonin 5-HT_{2A} receptor inverse agonist MDL100907.

-Notably, a single-dose of 25CN-NBOH enhances cognitive flexibility and reversal learning in mice weeks after administration.
+Notably, a single-dose of 25CN-NBOH enhances cognitive flexibility and reversal learning in mice weeks after administration as well as functional plasticity and antidepressant like effects in rats through mechanisms independent of structural plasticity.

 Chemistry

 Structure

+Binding mode of 25CN-NBOH in the serotonin 5-HT_{2A} receptor.

-The structure of 25CN-NBOH in complex with an engineered Gαq heterotrimer of the 5-HT2AR has been determined by cryoelectron microscopy (cryo-EM), showing a distinct binding mode when compared to LSD.
+The structure of 25CN-NBOH in complex with an engineered Gα_{q} heterotrimer of the serotonin 5-HT_{2A} receptor has been determined by cryoelectron microscopy (cryo-EM), showing a distinct binding mode when compared to LSD.